 Some HVAC contractors don’t seal the ductwork on new, high efficiency air conditioners which is like driving a Prius with a hole in the gas tank.
 Sealing your HVAC ductwork not only saves money on your heating and cooling bills, it brings less dust in the home too.

-Sealing your home, especially around exterior doors, electrical and plumbing penetrations, and recessed canned lights will keep your conditioned air inside and the outside air outside.
-Chances are, when your house was built, the builder ran wires and plumbing plates through holes in the wall that are much bigger than the wires themselves.
+Sealing your home, especially around exterior doors, electrical and plumbing penetrations, and exhaust fans will keep your conditioned air inside and the outside air outside.
+Chances are, when your house was built, subcontractors ran wires and plumbing vents through holes in the wall that are much bigger than the wires themselves.
 That extra space around the wires can let your expensive, air-conditioned air leak outside—and invite hot, summer air inside.
 This leads to heat gain quickly and makes your A/C unit work harder and more often.